glf30/3b-use-effect/lesson/README.md

 # `useEffect`

 Hooks are functions that let you "hook into" React state and lifecycle features from functional components.
-Hooks don't work inside classes - they're a way to use React features without classes.

 We've learned about `useState`, which is a hook for adding state to functional components.
 There are a few more built-in hooks for accessing React's internals, and you can also create your own hooks.
 Today we'll be learning about `useEffect`.